 The time has finally come to consider your future study options!
 Are you deciding on what to study after your matric finals, or equivalent?
 If you’re recently matriculated you may be wondering if you should embark on a three-year bachelor’s degree or perhaps complete a shorter qualification, like a higher certificate course, so that you can join the job market a little quicker?
 MANCOSA settles all your questions about the differences between higher education and tertiary studies.

-“What are the key differences between pursuing a Higher Certificate, a Diploma or a Degree career path?”
+The common question that is often asked by prospective students is“what are the key differences between pursuing a Higher Certificate, a Diploma or a Degree career path?”

-In South Africa, these are all NQF recognised and each qualification will almost always enhance your CV in some way.
+In South Africa, these are all NQF recognised and each qualification will almost always enhance your CV and skill set in some way.
 However, each one aids your career path in a different way.
 Knowing the differences (and application) for each type of course can go a long way in helping you get onto the right path for your career.
 So, what does it really mean to obtain a Certificate, Diploma, or Degree?